The guy behind 'Jersey Shore' is turning his skills to the EDM scene, so we gave him a call to see what's up.

 People say reality shows are fake.
 They aren’t fake.
 When I was tasked with the potential of getting this project from a TV point of view I was honoured.
 This was people coming from a similar point of view trying to create something great, trying to take things to the next level, and really trying to give the nod to something that has been influential over the last thirty years regardless of its demographics.

-How does one make watching someone producing a track or practiCing a mix visually stimulating?
+How does one make watching someone producing a track or practising a mix visually stimulating?

 A show like this allows the process to unfold, to show the genius behind how this is created.
 How is this created visually?
 That’s not my job, that’s not what I do.
 But when I go and see a DJ set, you do see what they do.
 But from step one, it really is the responsibility of the casting to find something that you can hang a show on.
 Because if the talent does not come forth, doesn’t apply, then there’s nothing left to watch.
 If you don’t have any ingredients you can’t cook anything.
 So that’s why casting is really really important.